maplant/my-website/articles/2024-12-13-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 If you are able to immediately spot the error in the code above, you are much smarter than I am.
 I hope you at least have the courtesy to be less good looking.
 Anyway, this code isn't correct with our current set of assumptions.
-And that's because of the implementation for Arc, which recurses into its data.
+And that's due to the implementation for Arc, which recurses into its data.

-The problem is that we are basically disregarding the reference count of the `Arc`. consider the following situation:
+The problem is that we are basically disregarding the reference count of the `Arc`.
+Consider the following structure:

 <img src="./fig2.jpg" style="width: 300px" alt="A data structure with three nodes: A, B, C and Arc, with three edges: A->Arc, B->Arc, Arc->C">